The UConn Botanical Conservatory, part of the Department of Ecology and Evolutionary Biology (EEB), is one of UConn’s best-kept secrets.

-Tucked behind the Torrey Life Sciences Building, the Conservatory (formerly the EEB Greenhouses) contains the largest diversity of plants under glass at a public institution in the Northeast.
-Our collection of 3,000 species supports cutting edge research, teaching, and outreach at the intersection of climate change, plant biodiversity, and conservation biology.
+Tucked behind the Torrey Life Sciences Building, the Botanical Conservatory (formerly the EEB Greenhouses) contains the largest diversity of plants under glass at a public institution in the Northeast.
+Our collection of nearly 3,000 species supports cutting edge research, teaching, and outreach at the intersection of climate change, plant biodiversity, and conservation biology.
 Many of these species are rare in the wild, and some are even extinct.

 - Supporting student success.
-Thousands of UConn students each year discover intrigue and mystery in the plant world at the PBCRC.
+Thousands of UConn students each year discover intrigue and mystery in the plant world at the Botanical Conservatory.
 From the biochemical and electrical marvel of photosynthesis to the evolutionary history of a tree, learning fostered in the Conservatory and the classroom encourages students to see the living world around them through a green lens.

 - Strengthening community impact.
 The Conservatory is open to the public and hosts educational events for our community.
-Groups ranging from school children to senior citizens visit the PBCRC from across the state.
+Groups ranging from school children to senior citizens visit from across the state.
 The Conservatory is a beloved UConn landmark: many students tell us it is their favorite place on campus!